corbindavenport/imageshare/README.md

 ### Features

 - Uploads images to [Imgur](https://imgur.com) or [ImgBB](https://imgbb.com/) and creates a QR code for the link
+- Fast performance using server-side PHP code and no client-side JavaScript
 - Does not require account creation or a login
 - Compatible with many old and low-end web browsers¹ using either HTTP or HTTPS
-- Works without JavaScript enabled
-- Can be self-hosted on any server with Docker (see [DEV.md](DEV.md))
+- Self-hostable on any server with Docker (see [DEV.md](DEV.md))
-- Enhanced support for iOS, Windows Phone, and Windows 10 Mobile, with minimal UI and optimized app icon when installed to the home screen
+- Enhanced support for iOS, Windows Phone, and Windows 10 Mobile
 - Automatic game title detection for Nintendo 3DS uploads ([example](https://imgur.com/4Fb4HI6))

-¹ The browser must have file upload support, which includes most desktop browsers, Mobile Safari [on iOS 6 or later](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/CreatingContentforSafarioniPhone/CreatingContentforSafarioniPhone.html#:~:text=File%20uploads%20and%20downloads), etc.

 ### How to use